pebgroup/Dypsidinae_species_tree/documentation/species.md

 ## 14. Manual editing 3rd round

 In all new alignments, the newly added species were checked for assembly- or alignment artefacts as described above, then moved to `alignments_edited2_newspp/edited`.
+NB: After a first round of gene tree building, alignments were checked again and edited some more.
+The final alignments are now in `alignments_edited2_newspp/edited_again`.

 ## 15. Prep for final tree building